NEWS

 French Version of Chapter Ukraine Created — Catalogue of Ukrainian Books in Translation

-The French version of Chapter Ukraine launched, featuring over 100 books from 34 publishers, making Ukrainian literature more accessible in translation across libraries and bookstores.
+The French version of Chapter Ukraine launches with a catalog of over 100 Ukrainian books in translation from 34 publishers, boosting global access to Ukrainian literature in French.

 December 10, 2025